-What support can I get?
+What support could I get?

 There are many different individuals and organisations who can offer you support.
 If possible, it is helpful to put this support in place when things are going well, so that it is easy for you to ask for help if you start to find things more difficult.
 Try thinking about who you feel comfortable talking to.

-Support from your university
+Support from your place of study

 An academic contact